jsmolka/blog/content/drizzle/ast.md

 ---
 title: "AST"
-summary: "The programmers obession with trees."
+summary: "The roots of tree obsession in software development."
 tags: ["drizzle", "language", "programming"]
 date: 2022-01-08
 type: post
 ---
 drizzle started with a single-pass compiler.
 It took a stream of tokens and converted them into bytecode.
 There was no intermediate representation, and to be honest: there was no need for it.
 A single-pass compiler is sufficient for a programming language.
 Just take a look at [Lua](https://www.lua.org/): it's small, simple, and has fast startup times.

 But this is a hobby project, and I wanted to explore the mystical abstract syntax tree.
 I was a little surprised to find no code examples.
 I get the idea behind it, but there seems to be no universal way of doing it.
-The design I ended up with is based on a tagged union:
+The design I ended up with uses a tagged union:

 ```cpp
 class Expression;